GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

 2. Thus, Paul commanded the Corinthian believers to thoroughly purify themselves from the pattern of this world out of respect for God.

-   - a.
-From the Greek word katharizō, translated here as “purify,” derives the English word “cauterize”: to burn or sear to prevent infection.
+   - From the Greek word katharizō, translated here as “purify,” derives the English word “cauterize”: to burn or sear to prevent infection.

-   - b.
-Paul, therefore, was not suggesting some behavioral modification; rather, he was gunning for a thorough expunging of sin that can really do some serious harm.
+   - Paul, therefore, was not suggesting some behavioral modification; rather, he was gunning for a thorough expunging of sin that can really do some serious harm.

      In his letter to Timothy, Paul put this in another way: